 A deficiency of vitamin B12, or a low B12 level, can contribute to a wide range of problems.
 General symptoms of vitamin B12 deficiency can include tiredness, weakness, abdominal pain, nausea, constipation, flatulence, reduction in appetite, and menstrual problems.

-Extended periods of deficiency can eventually result in degeneration of nerves as the body needs it to build the myelin sheath (outside of the nerve).
+Extended periods of deficiency can eventually result in degeneration of nerves as the body needs it to build the myelin sheath (the outside of the nerve).
 Those who suffer from a vitamin B12 deficiency can have tingling sensations numbness, and burning feelings, weakness in the legs and problems walking.

 What happens when you have these low B12 level symptoms but the blood tests show high B12 levels?